-11.1.
-Annual Allowances.
-Employees who work at least 30 hours per week shall accrue paid vacation leave as follows, based on length of service.
-For part-time employees who work at least 20 hours per week but less than 30, the amount of vacation leave shall be pro-rated.

-(a) During the first two calendar years of employment, two vacation days for every three months of service completed;

-(b) As of January 1 following the employee's first anniversary of service, 10 vacation days per year;

-(c) As of January 1 following the employee's fourth anniversary of service, 15 vacation days per year;

-(c) As of January 1 following the employee's ninth anniversary of service, 20 vacation days per year;

-(d) As of January 1 following the employee's fourteenth anniversary of service, 25 vacation days per year;

-(e) As of January 1 following the employee's nineteenth anniversary of service, 30 vacation days per year (for employees hired prior to January 1, 1998 only);

-(f) For employees who had at least 20 years of service as of January 1, 1998, 33 vacation days per year.
+- 11.1 Annual Allowances.
+Employees who work at least 20 hours per week on a regular basis shall accrue paid vacation leave as follows, based on length of service.
+For part-time employees who work 20 hours per week but less than 40 hours per week, the amount of vacation leave shall be prorated. - (a) During the first two calendar years of employment, two vacation days for every three months of service completed, but in no event more than 10 vacations days per year; - (b) As of January 1 following the employee's first anniversary of service, 10 vacation days per year; - (c) As of January 1 following the employee's fourth anniversary of service, 15 vacation days per year; - (d) As of January 1 following the employee's ninth anniversary of service, 20 vacation days per year; - (e) As of January 1 following the employee's fourteenth anniversary of service, 25 vacation days per year; - (f) As of January 1 following the employee's nineteenth anniversary of service, 30 vacation days per year(for employees hired prior to 1/1/1998); - (g) For employees who had at least 20 years of service as of January 1, 1998, 33 vacation days per year. - 11.2 Vacation Carryover.

-11.2.
-Vacation Carryover.
 Employees may carry over up to 10 unused vacation days from one calendar year to another.
-Any vacation days carried over must be used by March 31 of the new year.

-11.3.
-Payment for Unused Vacation Leave.
-Upon termination of employment, an employee shall be paid for any unused vacation leave remaining to his or her credit and will not be mandated to take time off in lieu of monetary benefits.

-11.4.
-Scheduling of Vacation Leave.
+Any vacation days carried over must be used by March 31 of the new year. - 11.3 Payment for Unused Vacation Leave.
+Upon termination of employment, an employee shall be paid for any unused vacation leave remaining to his or her credit and will not be mandated to take time off in lieu of monetary benefits. - 11.4 Scheduling of Vacation Leave.
 A window period will be provided from January 1 through March 1 during which employees may submit vacation requests.
 If any requests submitted during this period are in conflict, seniority shall prevail.
 In all other cases where a scheduling conflict arises outside the window period, preference will be given to those vacation requests which are submitted first, except that if two or more requests are received simultaneously, seniority shall prevail.
 The Borough reserves the right to approve vacations in accordance with operational requirements, but in no case will vacation requests be unreasonably denied.
-Employees shall not be required to schedule vacations in blocks, except that vacation leave shall be in increments of not less than one-half day.
+The scheduling of vacations shall be at the discretion of the Department Head.